jerrelblankenship/rust-bootcamp/README.md

 # Rust Bootcamp for C# Developers

-Welcome to an intensive 3-week Rust bootcamp designed specifically for experienced C# developers!
+Welcome to an intensive 3-week Rust bootcamp designed specifically for C# developers!
 This curriculum leverages your existing programming expertise while introducing you to Rust's unique approach to systems programming, memory safety, and performance.

 ## 🎯 Learning Objectives